the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 // but it's better to use curly brackets
 ~~~~~~~

-In the other direction of just having one if without an else statement, there can be more than one condition expressed by using additional else/if statements in between:
+In the other direction of just having one `if` without an `else` statement, there can be more than one condition expressed by using additional else-if statements in between:

 {title="index.js",lang="javascript"}
 ~~~~~~~